xuchi7/RPnP/readme.md

 [4] Lilian Zhang, Chi Xu*, Kok-Meng Lee, and Reinhard Koch.
 "Robust and efficient pose estimation from line correspondences."
 In Asian Conference on Computer Vision, pp. 217-230.
 Springer Berlin Heidelberg, 2012.

+## Abstract

+We propose a noniterative solution for the Perspective-n-Point (PnP) problem, which can robustly retrieve the optimum by solving a seventh order polynomial.
+The central idea consists of three steps: 1) to divide the reference points into 3-point subsets in order to achieve a series of fourth order polynomials,
+2) to compute the sum of the square of the polynomials so as to form a cost function, and 3) to find the roots of the derivative of the cost function in order to determine the optimum.
+The advantages of the proposed method are as follows:
+First, it can stably deal with the planar case, ordinary 3D case, and quasi-singular case, and it is as accurate as the state-of-the-art iterative algorithms with much less computational time.
+Second, it is the first noniterative PnP solution that can achieve more accurate results than the iterative algorithms when no redundant reference points can be used (n <= 5).
+Third, large-size point sets can be handled efficiently because its computational complexity is OðnÞ.

 # How To Use RPnP Algorithm

 The RPnP algorithm is implemented in "RPnP.m" file, its full path is "./func/RPnP.m"